History of serfdom: Germany

-Hapsburg monarchy
+Habsburg monarchy

-In the Hapsburg monarchy, Jozef II issued the Serfdom Patent that abolished serfdom in the German speaking areas in 1781.
+In the Habsburg monarchy, Emperor Joseph II issued the Serfdom Patent that abolished serfdom in the German speaking areas in 1781.
 In the Kingdom of Hungary, Jozef II issued a similar decree in 1785 after the Revolt of Horea in Transylvania.
 These patents converted the legal standings of all serfs into those of free-holders.
 All feudal restrictions were abolished in 1848 when all the land property were converted to non-feudal, transferable properties, and feudalism was legally abolished.

 The eradication of the feudal system marks the beginning of an era of rapid change in Europe.
 The change in status following the enclosure movements beginning in the later 18th century, in which various lords abandoned the open field farming of previous centuries and, essentially, took all the best land for themselves in exchange for "freeing" their serfs, may well have made serfdom seem more desirable to many peasant families.